Ala-ADN/TP-issam-java-oop/e-commerce/e-commerce console app/README.md

 # E-Commerce Console App

-This is a console-based e-commerce application showcasing OOP concepts acquired in class.
+This is a console-based e-commerce application showcasing OOP concepts acquired in class such as inheritance, polymorphism, encapsulation, abstraction, and design patterns.
-It should enable users to perform typical e-commerce tasks
+It should enable users to perform typical e-commerce tasks.

 ## Features